OCA/connector/connector/doc/guides/concepts.rst

 `res.partner`.

-This model, called a *binding* model, knows the ID of the partner in OpenERP, the ID in Magento and the relation to the backend model.
+This model, called a *binding* model, knows the ID of the partner in Odoo, the ID in Magento and the relation to the backend model.

 It also stores all the necessary metadata related to this customer coming from Magento.